salesforce-ux/design-system-starter-kit/README.md

 ### Is there a showcase of prototypes using the Starter Kit?

 Not yet, but we’d love to know about your creations!
 Feel free to get in touch in the [issues of the project](https://github.com/salesforce-ux/design-system-starter-kit/issues).
 In the mean time, you can [check out the example prototype](https://starter-kit-demo.herokuapp.com/example.html).

+## See Also

+The [Design System UI Kit](https://github.com/salesforce-ux/design-system-ui-kit/) is a great way for designers to put beautiful static prototypes together.

 ----